rohit-vaswani/coding-interview-preparation/readme.md

 ## Sequences of discussion while in an interview
-1. Seek Clarification: Ask relevant questions and resolve ambigiuity if any.
+1. Seek Clarification: Ask relevant questions and resolve ambiguity if any.
 Ask and clarify edge cases.
 2. High-level discussion:
     a) Talk about multiple approaches.
     b) Talk about why this approach is not better.